I hate fake news, and I venture you do too. But we’re not too worried about it if it lines up with what we want to believe.

-Recently, my wife and I popped into another church and we visited one of their Bible study groups.
+Several years ago, my wife and I popped into another church, and we visited one of their Bible study groups.
 It was one of those groups where the teacher just “does his own thing,” and he lectured to rows of adults soaking it in.
 What they were soaking in was his poor teaching.
 He spoke with an air of authority, but he gave himself away (to me) by his inability to use the Hebrew correctly.
 He wanted to “go deep” in the Scripture by reading things into the passage the inspired writer never said or intended.
 By the end of the lecture, his poor interpretation was crossing the line into bad theology.
 And his group of 50 people were soaking it in.

 My wife, whose degree is in accounting and not theology, quizzed me on the drive home.
 She said, ” He was saying things that just didn’t ring right in my ears.”

 It’s OK to fact-check your Bible study leaders.
 And, yes, it’s OK to fact-check your pastor!
 In fact, I encourage it.
 It keeps us preacher-types accountable and true to the Word.
 If you do, you’re in good company.

 “The people here were of more noble character than those in Thessalonica, since they received the word with eagerness and examined the Scriptures daily to see if these things were so” (Acts 17:11).

 Paul had been proclaiming the gospel in Berea.
 The Bereans fact-checked the apostle Paul—and they were called noble for doing so!